swissmanu/mozaik-ext-bamboo/README.md

 ## Bamboo Agents Status

-> Shows the states for list of agents identified by their ID's.
+> Shows the current status for a list of agents identified by their ID's.

 ![Bamboo Agents](https://raw.githubusercontent.com/swissmanu/mozaik-ext-bamboo/master/preview/bamboo.agents.png)